Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Get-AzRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -ProtectionContainer
 Specifies the ASR protection container object of the ASR protection container corresponding to the replication protected item.
+To get the ASR protection container in the Recovery Service Container run the [Get-AzRecoveryServicesAsrProtectionContainer](/powershell/module/az.recoveryservices/get-azrecoveryservicesasrprotectioncontainer) cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.RecoveryServices.SiteRecovery.ASRProtectionContainer